Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

 \subsection{Statistical model: the performance objective}

-The mechanism should estimate the average score of each arm \textbf{without any assumptions on the adversary}, \ie on how the outcomes are generated.
-Not relying on modeling assumptions is a standard desiderata in randomized clinical trials.
+The mechanism should estimate the average score of each arm \textbf{without any assumptions} on the adversary, \ie on how the outcomes are generated.
+Not relying on modeling assumptions is a standard desideratum in randomized controlled trials.

-More precisely, the mechanism designates the first $T_0$ rounds as a \emph{warm-up stage}, for some $T_0\leq T/2$ chosen in advance.
+More precisely, the mechanism designates the first $T_0$ rounds as a \emph{warm-up stage}, a small-scale pilot experiment to create incentives, for some $T_0\leq T/2$ chosen in advance.
 We are interested in the average score over the remaining rounds, which constitute the \emph{main stage}.
-(The warm-up stage corresponds to a smaller-scale pilot experiment; we use the data from this stage to create incentives for the main stage.)

 Fix an adversary \adv.
 The average score of a given arm $a$ over the main stage is denoted by